 Inside a running exclusive-IP zone that is assigned its own set of datalinks, the ipadm command can be used to configure IP, which includes the ability to add or remove logical interfaces.
 The IP configuration in a zone can be set up in the same way as in the global zone, by using the sysconfig interface described in the sysconfig(8) man page.

 The IP configuration of an exclusive-IP zone can only be viewed from the global zone by using the zlogin command, as shown in the following example.

 global$ zlogin my-zone ipadm show-addr ADDROBJ TYPE STATE ADDR lo0/v4 static ok 127.0.0.1/8 nge0/v4 dhcp ok 10.134.62.47/24 lo0/v6 static ok ::1/128 nge0/_a addrconf ok fe80::2e0:81ff:fe5d:c630/10

 A shared-IP zone uses an existing IP interface from the global zone.
 The zone must have one or more dedicated IP addresses.
 A shared-IP zone shares the IP layer configuration and state with the global zone.
 The zone should use the shared-IP instance if both of the following are true:

 The non-global zone is to use the same data-link that is used by the global zone, regardless of whether the global and non-global zones are on the same subnet.

 You do not want the other capabilities that the exclusive-IP zone provides.

-Shared-IP zones are assigned one or more IP addresses using the zonecfg command.
+Shared-IP zones are assigned one or more IP addresses using the net resource of the zonecfg command.
 The data-link names must also be configured in the global zone.